 But that is enough of that nonsense.

-Following in his father’s foot steps (two years ago he finger painted a snowman for Dallas-based 7-Eleven to feature on their “holiday exclusive” coffee cups), Will Ferrell’s son, Mattias (age five), is the artist behind this year’s holiday cup design.
-His features a snowman (as his father’s design did), but adds a winter background, and snowflakes.
+Following in his father’s footsteps (two years ago he finger painted a snowman for Dallas-based 7-Eleven to feature on their “holiday exclusive” coffee cups), Will Ferrell’s son, Mattias (age five), is the artist behind this year’s holiday cup design.
+He features a snowman (as his father’s design did), but adds a winter background, and snowflakes.

 The cup also features Will’s autograph, and the logo “Cancer for College”, “a great charity that helps cancer survivors get on with their lives — lives that may have been put on hold because of illness, treatment and resulting financial hardship,” that the Ferrell family supports, and hopes that these cups will help to support.

-So, it might not be a bad idea to join in the cause, and pick up on of these cups, next time you stop by a 7 Eleven.
+So, it might not be a bad idea to join in the cause, and pick up one of these cups, next time you stop by a 7 Eleven.